Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 1 November 2024 04.24.13 UTC
+- WIB: Jumat, 1 November 2024 05.25.27 UTC
-- WITA: Jumat, 1 November 2024 05.24.13 UTC
+- WITA: Jumat, 1 November 2024 06.25.27 UTC
-- WIT: Jumat, 1 November 2024 06.24.13 UTC
+- WIT: Jumat, 1 November 2024 07.25.27 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: technology
+Kategori: motivational